 Her favourite flavour is our Chickpea Curry Stew.
 She claims she can eat it anytime and anywhere.
-On a hot days, she enjoys it like chips and dip, but with a twist.
+In hot weather, she enjoys it like chips and dip, but with a twist.
 She substitutes chips with slices of crisp green apples and serves the “dip”, the chickpea stew, chilled straight out of the fridge and jar.

 This simple combination of green apples and our chickpea curry stew is the easiest dish you could take to a pot luck summer picnic.
 And it will take care of the protein content for any vegan showing up at your annual barbeque.
 In fact, we are sure you will impress even the most discerning of non-vegans with it.

-And there you have it – how to stay cool over the dog days of summer with Tiffinday.
+And there you have it.
+Now you can stay cool over the dog days of summer with Tiffinday.
 Bon appetit!